Rhyl1/DOM_manipulations/README.md

-# Code Institute
+# FromJavaScriptTojQery files

-Welcome USER_NAME,
+Welcome ,

-We have preinstalled all of the tools you need to get started.

-Happy coding!
+This repository was made for use with the lessons "Manipulating the DOM".